 The Club has been in existence since it's foundation stone was laid on 9th August 1887.
 Lindley Liberal Club is situated in the centre of the village adjacent to the famous Lindley Clock Tower.
 We are approximately two miles northwest of Huddersfield Town Centre, easily accessible by a regular bus service and enjoying a membership of approximately 2000 members.
-Our longest closure was from March 20th until July 4th 2020 because of the Covid 19 pandemic.
+Our longest closure was from November 4th 2020 until May 17th 2021 because of the Covid 19 pandemic.
 During this time and following on from the EGM the club has now been registered under the Co-Operative and Community Benefit Societies Act 2014.
-The FCA (Financial Conduct Authority) has approved the rule book and these will be available to members as soon as they are printed.
-They are held up because of the pandemic
+The FCA (Financial Conduct Authority) has approved the rule book and these are available to members, please ask our Secretary Dawn Fawcett.

 A study of the legal deeds of Lindley Liberal Club gives an insight into how the club has developed from small beginnings into the large and successful club of today.
 The first entry we find was on July 21st, 1887, when land known as "The Acres" comprising of about 780sq. yards and owned by Mr. Thomas Hey, a local grocer, was sold to Lindley Liberal Building Company Ltd for £195.
 The land purchased at that time did not include the present bowling green nor the spare land nearby.
 The stalwarts, who signed for and on behalf of Lindley Liberal Building Company Ltd on that historic day, were chairman Frederick William Sykes, Secretary Henry Kilner, and trustees Mr. Arthur Walker and Mr. Joel Crosland.
 Building commenced at once and the foundation stone laid the following month on August 9th, 1887.
 The club came into use the following year.

 In 1891 the club was registered with the friendly societies as Lindley Liberal Working Men's Club.